-$$eval'$$ :: $Expr \rightarrow Cont \rightarrow Maybe\ Int$
+eval' :: $Expr \rightarrow Cont \rightarrow Maybe$ Int

-$$eval' e c = c (eval e)$$
+eval' e c = c (eval e)

 That is, the new semantics behaves in the same way as eval, except that it applies a continuation to the result.
-As previously, we can calculate a recursive definition for eval' directly from this equation by structural induction on Expr:
+As previously, we calculate the definition for eval' from the above equation by structural induction on Expr.